DOC - Happy in the Bronx

 Like all nonhuman animals, Happy is considered a thing in the eyes of the law, with no fundamental rights, according to Nonhuman Rights Project attorney Steven Wise.

-The case progressed to New York’s highest court, the Court of Appeals, and I filmed the livestream projection in a park in front of the courthouse in Albany.
+The case progressed to New York’s highest court, the New York State Court of Appeals in Albany.

 Though the attorneys did not prevail on Happy’s behalf, this case tested the boundaries of applying human rights to animals.